 There are 24 cottages for rent at Crystal Cove that range from beachfront to bluff top.
-All Crystal Cove cottages have a microwave and refrigerator, and ADA-accessible units have a small electric stove.
+All of the cottages have a microwave and refrigerator.
+ADA-accessible units have a small electric stove.
 If you don’t want to cook on your beach vacation you can dine at the beachfront Beachcomber Restaurant.
 Crystal Cove Beach Cottages are some of the most sought beach rentals in California.

-San Elijo State Beach offers blufftop camping with bout half of the 170 campsites have uninterrupted views of the Pacific Ocean.
+San Elijo State Beach offers bluff-top camping with about half of the 170 campsites have uninterrupted views of the Pacific Ocean.
 Campsite assignments are made upon your arrival unless you reserve a specific site.
 Peak season reservations are a must but after the busy summer, you should not have problems getting an ocean view campsite.

 Gaviota State Park is the last stop on Highway 101 before it turns inland toward Buellton.
 There are e 41 developed campsites that can accommodate tents and RVs up to 27 feet.
 Gaviota State Park has hiking trails connect to the Los Padres National Forest.
 Gaviota SP has a fishing pier along with a sandy stretch of beach.